South Africa still wants more time to scrutinize SAB, AB InBev deal

-JOHANNESBURG/LONDON (Reuters) - South Africa’s competition watchdog wants to extend the deadline again for its investigation of Anheuser-Busch InBev’s planned $106 billion takeover of SABMiller, raising the possibility of a delay for the beer industry’s biggest-ever deal.
+JOHANNESBURG/LONDON (Reuters) - South Africa’s competition watchdog wants to extend the deadline again for its investigation of Anheuser-Busch InBev’s (ABI.BR) planned $106 billion takeover of SABMiller SAB.L, raising the possibility of a delay for the beer industry’s biggest-ever deal.

 “This transaction raises certain concerns which should be considered and addressed,” Competition Commission spokesman Itumeleng Lesofe told Reuters on Monday.
 “It is for this reason that we need more time to evaluate the transaction.”